 Over the years the Training Association has trained thousands of people.
 The University of Malta gives two credits to students that successfully complete First Aid courses conducted by St John Ambulance.
 Also some faculties have made it a pre-requisite for their students in order to acquire their degree.
 First Aid courses given by St John Ambulance include first aid to children and babies.
 This paediatric first aid is much sought after and fulfils requirements for persons working with children.

-Besides First Aid, we also conduct courses in Basic Life Support, Automated External Defibrillation, Medical Gases, Anaphylaxis, Blood Pressure & Blood Glucose Monitoring, Emergency Child Birth, Emergency First Responder, Manual Handling and Youth First Aid which is suitable for children age 9 to 13 years at schools, Scouts/Guides and other youth organisations.
+Besides First Aid, we also conduct courses in Emergency First Aid, Basic Life Support, Automated External Defibrillation, Medical Gases, Anaphylaxis, Blood Pressure & Blood Glucose Monitoring, Emergency Child Birth, Emergency First Responder, Manual Handling and Youth First Aid which is suitable for children age 9 to 13 years at schools, Scouts/Guides and other youth organisations.

 Follow this link for detailed information about First Aid Training.